Skip to content

 If you cannot get a free personal alarm through your local authority, the NHS website suggests contacting the Telecare Services Association (TSA), the industry body for telecare and alarm providers, to find a private provider.

-Taking Care Personal Alarms is a member of the TSA and the first Which?
-Approved alarm provider.
-We work closely with Age UK and also many local authorities, councils and housing associations to provide personal alarm services.
+Taking Care Personal Alarms is a member of the TSA and work closely with Age UK and also many local authorities, councils and housing associations to provide personal alarm services.

 Personal alarms from Taking Care come with a 30-day money back guarantee.
 Compare our most popular personal alarms or speak to our Independent Living Advisors.